zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

 8. Click on **Data** in the left menu to display the table data.
 Verify the PO record is available.
    ![Show PO data](images/sql-show-po-data.png)

+You have completed the final step of this workshop.
+Thank you!

 ## Acknowledgements
 * **Author** - Ravi Chablani, Product Management - Oracle Integration